jsemric/nnvis/README.txt

 3. Usage

-3.1 Running the model and collecting its data.
+3.1 Running the model and collecting the data.

-The -o option specifies where the NN data will be stored, in this case the cifar4.json/sgemm.json file.
+The -o option specifies where the NN data will be stored, in this case the cifar4.json or sgemm.json file.
 For more options run with the -h parameter.

     3.1.1 Training the NN for image classification (CIFAR10 dataset)